Discoveries and heritage

 Take peaceful nature hikes or enjoy some exciting and fun activities, Languedoc gives you an open door to discovery!

-Located approximately 5km from the fine sandy beaches of the Med, the Domaine de la Dragonnière will allow you to take advantage of the joys of the Mediterranean with its free beach shuttle all season long.
+Located approximately 5km from the fine sandy beaches of the Med, the Domaine de la Dragonnière will allow you to take advantage of the joys of the Mediterranean.

 Perfectly located along the sea, the region of Hérault offers you 100km of coastline to discover and rediscover over and over again.
 Whether you enjoy water sports or sunbathing, you will be able to find all of your favorite activities on some of its most beautiful sandy beaches.